 February 10, 1938: Judy is seen modeling some summer wear during her recent trip to Miami Beach, Florida.
-Also, as late as 1938, the 1936 film short Every Sunday co-starring Judy and Deanna Durbin, was still a popular short to fill the bill in theaters around the country and be advertised as such.
+Also, as late as 1938, the 1936 film short Every Sunday co-starring Judy and Deanna Durbin, was still a popular short film to fill the bill in theaters around the country and be advertised as such.

 February 10, 1939: Judy attended Artie Shaw’s opening at the Palomar nightclub in Hollywood, California.
 Shaw was Judy’s first “adult” and “true” love.
 Judy believed that she and Shaw would marry in spite of the fact that he didn’t reciprocate her feelings.
 When he eloped with Lana Turner, Judy was devastated.

 It was around this time that MGM appointed Betty Asher as Judy’s assistant.
 Asher turned out to be a studio spy and Judy was again devastated when she found out several years later but not before Asher stood up with Judy for her marriage to Vincente Minnelli on June 15, 1945.

 Photos: An undated photo of Artie Shaw; Ira Gershwin, Louis B. Mayer, and Betty Asher pose with newlyweds Judy and Vincente Minnelli on June 15, 1945.

 February 10, 1940: In the regular “What The Picture Did For Me” feature in the “Motion Picture Herald” trade magazine, M. Mailey of the Strand Theatre in Dryden, Ontario, Canada, had this to say about The Wizard of Oz (released in 1939):

 “Nice business.
 Beautiful picture.
 More for children than adult patronage.
 It is a top picture.”